wonday/react-native-pdf/README.md

 A2.
 Your react-native version is too old, please upgrade it to 0.47.0+ see also [`#39`](https://github.com/wonday/react-native-pdf/issues/39)

 ### ChangeLog
+v3.0.11
+1. improve iOS zoom, can zoom from pinch center
+2. fix call setState on an unmounted component

 v3.0.10
 1. fix source.expiration check [`#163`](https://github.com/wonday/react-native-pdf/issues/163)